May 1, 2019

 When you water the roots of a tree, it flourishes and sprouts leaves, bearing a bounty of blossoms and fruits.

 P.S.
-Click here to see the transliteration and meaning of Hindi couplet in this letter.
+Click here to see the transliteration and meaning of the Hindi couplet in this letter.